decacis/godot_oculus_platform/README.md

 - target: `template_debug` or `template_release`

 For android, you also have to add: `arch=arm64v8`

+You can optionally add `-j<cores>` to use a set number of cores to build this asset.
+For example: `-j4`

 The files will be placed in: `demo/addons/godot_oculus_platform/bin`